RachelZhuang/face_compare_demo/README.md

 # face_compare_demo
-this is the source code for my fisrt project ,it is about face comparing. for test;
+This is the source code for my fisrt project ,it is about face comparing.
+LBP features are used here.